 The weather in San Juan during the month of January is downright nice.
 You can expect the highs to be about 85 degrees and the lows to be around 60 degrees.

-Tim Niemann, CEO
+Tim Neimann, CEO

 Dynamic Edge, Inc.